 Once again, things get a little clearer with a chart that shows the correct proportions.
 Please note that these iPads are closer to Half Letter (or ISO A5) paper size than Letter size.

 Personally, I find the iPad models in the diagram above too small to display most sheet music at a comfortable size.
-However, they are sufficient for displaying song lyrics with chords, tablatures, or for learning an instrument with a dedicated app (such as Simply Piano, Flowkey or Yousician).
+However, they are sufficient for displaying song lyrics with chords, guitar tablature, or for learning an instrument with a dedicated app (such as Simply Piano, Flowkey or Yousician).

 2. The best iPads for sheet music